Introduction of Hu Lu:Calabash Gourd or Pericarpium Lagenariae.

 Property and flavor: neutral in nature, tasteless, sweet.

 Brief introduction: The herb Pericarpium Lagenariae is the dried pericarp of Lagenaria siceraria(Molina)Standl.var.depressa(Ser.)
-Hara(family Cucurbitaceae), a diuretic for treating severe edema and ascites.
+Hara, a diuretic for treating severe edema and ascites.
 The herb is commonly known as Pericarpium Lagenariae, Calabash Gourd, Hú Lu.

-Botanical source: Official herbal classics and other famous herbal classics defined the herb Pericarpium Lagenariae(Calabash Gourd) as the dried pericarp of the species (1).Lagenaria siceraria(Molina)Standl.var.depressa(Ser.)
+Botanical source: Herbal classic book defined the herb Pericarpium Lagenariae(Calabash Gourd) as the dried pericarp of the species (1).Lagenaria siceraria(Molina)Standl.var.depressa(Ser.)
 Hara.
-It is a plant of the Lagenaria genus, the Cucurbitaceae family of the Cucurbitales order.
-This commonly used species is introduced as:
+It is a plant of the Lagenaria genus, the Cucurbitaceae family (cucumber, cucurbits, gourd, squash family) of the Cucurbitales order.
+This commonly used species is introduced:

-Petiole slender, 16~20 cm long, hairy like stem twigs, apex with 2 glands; Leaf blade ovate-cordate or reniform ovate, 10~35 cm long and wide, not divided or 3-5 lobed, with 5~7 palmate veins, apex acute, margin irregularly dentate, base cordate, recurved, semicircular or subcircular, 1~3 cm deep, 2~6 cm wide, both surfaces puberulent, dorsum and veins denser.
-Tendrils slender, initially puberulent, then gradually glabrescent, becoming smooth and glabrous, upper part 2 dissimilar.
+Petiole is slender, 16~20 cm long, hairy like stem twigs, apex with 2 glands; Leaf blade is ovate-cordate or reniform ovate, 10~35 cm long and wide, not divided or 3-5 lobed, with 5~7 palmate veins, apex is pointed, margin is irregularly dentate, base is cordate, recurved, semicircular or subcircular, 1~3 cm deep, 2~6 cm wide, both surfaces are puberulent, dorsum and veins denser.
+Tendrils are slender, initially puberulent, then gradually glabrescent, becoming smooth and glabrous, upper part 2 dissimilar.
 Monoecious, female and male flowers are single.

-Male flowers: pedicels fine, slightly longer than petiole, pedicels, calyx, corolla all puberulent; Calyx tube funnelform, ca. 2 cm long, lobes lanceolate, 5 mm long; Corolla yellow, lobes ruffled, 3~4 cm long, 2~3 cm wide, apex emarginate and apex with small tip, 5 veins; 3 stamens, filaments 3~4 mm long, anthers 8~10 mm long, oblong, drubbed.
+Male flowers: pedicels are fine, slightly longer than petiole, pedicels, calyx, corolla are all puberulent; Calyx tube is funnelform, ca. 2 cm long, lobes are lanceolate, 5 mm long; Corolla is yellow, lobes are ruffled, 3~4 cm long, 2~3 cm wide, apex emarginate and apex with small tip, 5 veins; 3 stamens, filaments are 3~4 mm long, anthers are 8~10 mm long, oblong, drubbed.

-Female flower pedicel slightly shorter or subequal than petiole; Calyx and corolla like male flowers; Calyx tube 2~3 mm long; Ovary medium constricted, densely clayey villous, style stubby, 3 stigmas, enlarged, 2-lobed.
+Female flower pedicel is slightly shorter or subequal than petiole; Calyx and corolla are like male flowers; Calyx tube is 2~3 mm long; Ovary is medium constricted, densely clayey villous, style is stubby, 3 stigmas, enlarged, 2-lobed.

 Ecological environment: The plant grows to need well-drained and fertile plain and low-lying land and hilly land with irrigation conditions.
 It is planted all over China.
 It is also widely cultivated in tropical to temperate regions of the world.
 According to archaeological records, China, Thailand in Asia, Mexico, Peru in South America, and Egypt in Africa have unearthed Stone Age calabash fossils.
 As early as nearly ten thousand years ago, in ancient China, this plant was already growing.
 According to the archaeological findings of the Hemudu Primitive Social Site in Zhejiang province, ancient Chinese began to cultivate calabash more than 7,000 years ago, and the use of calabash as a container for water was earlier than pottery and bronze ware.